 Now, Asmaa and her teammates play regularly and are committed to the sport and the freedom it represents.
 "Girls are equal to boys," explains Asmaa.
 "When they play the same sport and are good at it, they see this and believe it."

 Last year, Asmaa signed up for the Sports and Humanitarian Aid project with Right To Play.
 The organization was new to her, but she felt drawn to the program because it used football to teach leadership, coaching and the technical skills of sports and games, along with personal development.

 "Having the same right as boys to participate in this project showed me I am worthy," says Asmaa.
 "It taught me teamwork, self-development, respect, communication and trust.
 And having the freedom to play proved I can overcome personal challenges, like living in a refugee camp.
 My freedom isn't where I live, it is how I feel inside.
 This made me feel very motivated to pass on what I had learned to the community; to encourage girls and women to participate in sports."

 Aasma and her teammates love playing football, but they have struggled to find a place to play.

 "No football organization would give me access to their field and when we did find somewhere to play, some of the community's religious members would stop us," explains Asmaa.
 "Then, the parents forbid their daughters from playing.
 This rejection made me angry, but it triggered a fire inside me.
-I decided to be an advocate for girls and women and change the community's misconceptions about girls playing sports.
+That's when I decided to be an advocate for girls and women and change the community's misconceptions about girls playing sports.
 I will not give up."